Day Trips from Turin (by a Local)

 The Flixbus from Turin to Aosta does need the same amount of time.

 My top 8 excursion tips for the Turin area are by no means all the recommended day trips from Turin.
-There is so much more to see and explore.
+There is so much more to see and explore that I actually recommend this 7 day road trip itinerary for your first visit.

 Take another look at my list of Piedmont highlights for more tips and maybe at the luxury hotels in Piedmont if you are looking to treat yourself during your trip.